MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ![Electronic Code Book (ECB) mode encrption]({{ '/assets/images/blog/block-cipher-operation-modes/ECB_encryption.svg' | absolute_url }}){: .align-center}
 ![Electronic Code Book (ECB) mode decrption]({{ '/assets/images/blog/block-cipher-operation-modes/ECB_decryption.svg' | absolute_url }}){: .align-center}

-If an error occurs during the transmission of the ciphertext, the message will only be altered in a block.
+If an error occurs during the transmission of the ciphertext, the message will **only be altered in a block**.

 ### CBC mode of operation